senzinna/apollo-and-diana/README.md

 integer representing the number of squares moved and the direction.
 Each move should be separated by a space

+## Running
+To compile the code for project three you only need a simple command `“python project_3.py”`

+For this project will assume that a file name input.txt will be in the same current working directory.
+The program will output a file called enzinna.txt in the same current directory.

 ## Date Completed
 Spring 2014 - University of South Florida